Minorzar/CIE/Library/README_lib.md

 ### init:
 Initialise the timer.
 Initialisation must be made either by frequency (in Hz) with timer.init(freq = ...) or by prescaler and period (much more complex) with timer.init(prescaler = ..., period = ...).
 Note that there are other parameters that may be initialise, but there are specific methods to do so.
+It also has the parameter brk which can be:
+- Timer.BRK\_OFF -> kill the output when the timer is off
+- Timer.BRK\_LOW -> kill the output when the pin is set low
+- Timer.BRK\_HIGH -> kill the output when the pin is set high

 ### deinit:
 Deinitialises the timer (set to default every parameters).

-### callback(fun):
+### callback:
 Allow user to make a callback function.
+Parameter is:
-If fun is None, callback will be disable.
+- fun -> if None, callback will be disable, otherwise it will be the function use

 ### counter:
 If a value is given, it will set the counter to the value, otherwise, it will get the current value of the counter.